rnissel/Pruned-DFT-s-FBMC_Matlab/README.md

 Pruned DFT spread FBMC is a novel modulation scheme with the remarkable properties of a low PAPR, low latency transmissions and a high spectral efficiency.
 It is closely related to FBMC, OFDM and SC-FDMA and I first proposed it in my [PhD thesis](http://publik.tuwien.ac.at/files/publik_265168.pdf#page=117), see Chapter 6.
-A more detailed description can be found in R. Nissel and M. Rupp, [“Pruned DFT Spread FBMC: Low PAPR,Low Latency, High Spectral Efficiency”](https://ieeexplore.ieee.org/document/8360161/), IEEE Transactions on Communications, 2018.
+A more detailed description can be found in R. Nissel and M. Rupp, [“Pruned DFT Spread FBMC: Low PAPR, Low Latency, High Spectral Efficiency”](https://ieeexplore.ieee.org/document/8360161/), IEEE Transactions on Communications, 2018.
 All figures from this paper can be reproduced with this repository.